supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

 Created test project and test classes
-Created test for black and white image filter : ImageFilters.BlackWhite(img) MainForm is not tested because setting methods to public static is not a good practice Adapted BlackWhiteTest method according to Dominique's feedback Added Sobel3x3FilterTest method in EdgeFiltersTest class
+Created test for black and white image filter : ImageFilters.BlackWhite(img) MainForm is not tested because setting methods to public static is not a good practice Adapted BlackWhiteTest methods according to Dominique's feedback Added Sobel3x3FilterTest method in EdgeFiltersTest class Added RainbowTest methods
+Corrected RainbowFilter method for 100% code coverage : raz = bmp.Width / 4 instead of raz = bmp.Height / 4 and removed last else